cpp-lln-lab/bidspm/docs/README.md

 This will build an html version of the doc in the `build` folder.

-## Buid the documentation with Read the Docs
+## Build the documentation with Read the Docs

 Add a [`.readthedocs.yml`](../.readthedocs.yml) file in the root of your repo.